abhina-22/currency_convertor/README.md

+# Currency Convertor
-# chrome_extension to convert currency in USD to INR using exchangerates API
+chrome_extension to convert currency in USD to INR using exchangerates API